 After 12 weeks, the men who drank green tea extract containing the most catechins (like matcha) significantly lowered their[*]:

 - Waist circumference

 - Subcutaneous fat (i.e., the fat under your skin as opposed to visceral fat between your organs)

 These green-tea-drinking men also saw greater positive changes in their LDL cholesterol.

-While caffeine is a known to boost your metabolism and energy levels, drinking coffee may put you on edge or make you anxious if you’re sensitive to caffeine.
+While caffeine is known to boost your metabolism and energy levels, drinking coffee may put you on edge or make you anxious if you’re sensitive to caffeine.